ThanhVo626/SleepHealth_EDA/README.md

 # SleepHealth_EDA
-This prject is about how your lifestyle influences your sleep health.
+This project is about how your lifestyle influences your sleep health.